 I was sad feeling that I could do nothing in this situation.
 I have been carrying this in my heart, in my « self » until 2018.

 Years later after the survey, working at my ballet studio I see an English family take place into the apartment next to my studio in Neuchâtel.
 We had a nice relationship for a longtime.
 I had put some plants into their court yard that leads to my studio, they had appreciated and that was all.
 At Christmas 2016 I saw Do’s parents (Do and Martin are the names of my neighbours) and that was nice.
-In 2018 I see them again, it was the Summer, we have a talk and I discover that Albert, Do’s father, had been one of those Liverpool dockers that was working at the port by the time I had analysed the survey and that had been obliged to change his profession!
+In 2018 I see them again, it was the Summer, we have a talk and I discover that Albert, Do’s father, had been one of those Liverpool dockers that was working at the port by the time I had analysed the survey… In the end he had been obliged to change his profession!
 I couldn’t believe that I had in face of me one of these wonderful dockers.
 Immediately a love story started.
 His wife is not jealous, his daughter neither!
 It is as if I had History in face of me.
-And hereby you have Albert, my favorite docker, posing before the recent Liverpool football victory and he is wearing a T-shirt with « Never give up » written!
-That is fabulous!
+And hereby you have Albert, my favorite docker, posing before the recent Liverpool football victory and wearing a T-shirt with « Never give up » written!
+That is fabulous !
 Somehow I feel much better and have not any more this sadness I had for years.
 I cannot explain how it happened but it is so.

-Link towards :
+Links towards :

 - Rencontres particulières 1 : Georgette Gautier et la poésie ;